-KeyMaster is shipped with public domain encryption software from The Legion Of The Bouncy Castle, and so in the example web.xml file shipped with KeyMaster, encrypting.generator.security. provider.class.name is set to point the Bouncy Castle encryption class (see the example below).
+KeyMaster is shipped with public domain encryption software from The Legion Of The Bouncy Castle, and so in the example web.xml file shipped with KeyMaster, encrypting.generator.security. provider.class.name is set to point the Bouncy Castle encryption class (see the example below), and encrypting.generator.security.provider.name is set accordingly.